vuongducphuong/documentation/content/applications/finance/accounting/reporting/year_end.rst

 In Leansoft there is no need to do a specific year end closing entry in order to close out income statement accounts.
-The reports are created in real-time, meaning that the **Income statement** corresponds directly with the year-end date you specify in Odoo.
+The reports are created in real-time, meaning that the **Income statement** corresponds directly with the year-end date you specify in Leansoft.
 Therefore, any time you generate the **Income Statement**, the beginning date will correspond with the beginning of the **Fiscal Year** and the account balances will all be 0.